Vanishing of Invariant 2-Jet Differentials and Improved Hyperbolicity Degree Bounds in Dimension Two: Proof of the Main Results

 \begin{rem} \rm As an alternative to Rousseau's approach using slanted vector fields of pole order $3$ in~\cite[Proposition 17]{Rousseau2009} for the proof of the Kobayashi hyperbolicity of the complement $\mathbb{P}^2 \setminus \mathcal{C}$ of a generic algebraic curve $\mathcal{C} \subset \mathbb{P}^2$ of degree $d \geqslant 14$, one may instead employ directly the slanted vector fields of pole order $7$.

 For $d \geqslant 17$, this alternative approach follows directly from a combination of the slanted vector fields technique of Siu and the zero-locus technique of Demailly--El Goul, as employed in this paper.
-For degrees $14 \leqslant d \leqslant 16$, the proof can be completed by establishing the following vanishing results, which can be obtained using the techniques developed in Section~\ref{sect:4}:
+For degrees $14 \leqslant d \leqslant 16$, the proof can be completed by establishing the following vanishing results, which can be verified using the supplementary maple code mentioned in Section~\ref{sect:proof of lemma 2}: